stoermelder/vcvrack-packone/src/modules/midikit/SCRIPTING.md

   `setRaw(msg, hexString)` (writes the exact bytes with no framing added, e.g. `"f11a"` for an MTC quarter-frame — use this for message types with no dedicated setter), `setValue(msg, value)`.

+#### Assembled extended input (NRPN / RPN / 14-bit CC)

+`midi.onMessage` sees the MIDI stream as it arrives — including the raw CCs that make up a spec-compliant NRPN/RPN parameter change or a 14-bit CC pair.
+Reading those by hand (a select handshake on CC 99/98, data entry on 6/38, an MSB/LSB pair on CC `n`/`n + 32`) is exactly the boilerplate the old `NRPN to CC` example shipped.
+If you want *parameter changes*, not raw CCs, the engine can assemble them for you — the mirror image of `midi.setNRPN()` / `midi.setCc14bit()` on the way out.

+- `midi.enableNrpnIn(midiPort [, channel])` /
+  `midi.enableRpnIn(midiPort [, channel])` — assemble NRPN (kind 0) or RPN
+  (kind 1) parameter changes on `midiPort` into `midi.onNrpn` /
+  `midi.onRpn` calls. `channel` is the 1-based MIDI channel to listen on (default: all).
+- `midi.enableCc14bitIn(midiPort [, cc] [, channel])` — assemble 14-bit CC
+  pairs on `midiPort` into `midi.onCc14bit` calls. `cc` is the MSB controller number 0-31 (its LSB is implicitly `cc + 32`); omit it to enable every 14-bit CC. `channel` is 1-based (default: all).
+- `midi.onNrpn(midiPort, msg)` / `midi.onRpn(midiPort, msg)` /
+  `midi.onCc14bit(midiPort, msg)` — called once per completed, enabled parameter change, with `msg` an ordinary handle you read through the usual accessors. **Enabling a kind without defining its callback is a mistake**: the message then reaches nothing at all, and its component CCs are withheld from `midi.onMessage` (see below), so the script sees strictly less MIDI than before.
+- `midi.isNrpn(msg)` / `midi.isRpn(msg)` / `midi.isCc14bit(msg)` — true only
+  for an assembled message of that kind; useful when a handle is passed to a helper or inspected later.
+Redundant inside the matching callback, but makes the handle self-describing.
+- `midi.getControl(msg)` — "which controller is this?", for every
+  controller-ish message: the controller number of a plain CC (0-127), the MSB controller of an assembled 14-bit CC (0-31), the parameter number of an assembled NRPN/RPN (0-16383), and `-1` for anything that addresses none (notes, pitch bend, clock, ...). **This is the preferred way to read a controller number**; on a plain CC `midi.getNote(msg)` returns the same byte and still works, but it is the older spelling.
+Assembled messages carry all three alongside each other: `getControl()` = the parameter, `getValue()` = the combined 14-bit value, `getNote()` = the raw CC that completed the message (e.g. 38, the Data Entry LSB).
+- `midi.getValue(msg)` is **type-aware**: on an assembled NRPN/RPN/14-bit CC
+  it returns the combined 14-bit value (0-16383); on everything else the raw 7-bit data byte exactly as before.

+**Consumption.** Once a kind is enabled, the CCs it is built from stop reaching `midi.onMessage` — a script that asked for assembled events should not also have to filter the parts they were assembled from.
+This mirrors `trig.enableTipsyIn()`, which stops `trig.onTrigger` while the trigger input is claimed.
+The raw CCs are swallowed, not released: if a device drops a message mid-quad, the consumed components are gone.

+- **The matching-enable rule.** `midi.onMessage` keeps its meaning — "a message arrived that nothing else claimed".
+A component CC is withheld only when the *kind* of assembly it belongs to is enabled: a script that enabled only 14-bit CC still sees CC 98/99 (NRPN parameter select) raw, because it did not enable NRPN.
+- **Parameter select only** — a parameter *select* (CC 99/98 or 101/100
+  without a following data entry) fires no callback; only the completed change (data entry CC 6/38) does.
+The RPN 127/127 reset likewise.
+- **The CC 6/38 overlap.** CC 0-31 are simultaneously 14-bit MSBs and, for
+  CC 6, Data Entry MSB — the spec's ranges overlap.
+So with blanket 14-bit CC *and* NRPN enabled, CC 6/38 are consumed as a 14-bit pair (they *are* one by the spec's numbering) and a data entry can fire both `onCc14bit` and `onNrpn`.
+This is accepted behaviour, not a bug; register per-CC with `midi.enableCc14bitIn(midiPort, cc)` if you want a specific 14-bit CC enabled while leaving 6/38 alone.
+- **MSB of 0.** An MSB of value 0 on a controller that was never seen is ignored, so no spurious 14-bit event fires after a MIDI reset; only a zero MSB on a controller that was already seen produces one.
+- **Sending an assembled handle back out** emits only its final CC — a clone or `midiOut.send()` of an assembled handle is a single plain message, not a reconstructed quad (same rule as the send-side chain handles).
+Use `midi.setNRPN()` / `midi.setCc14bit()` to rebuild the full sequence on the way out.

 ### `midiOut.*` — sending